Website Manager

 Can a player play up an age group?

-Yes, a player may be discretionarily be placed in an alternate age group.
+Yes, a player could discretionarily be placed in an alternate age group.
 This move is often temporary, based on the relative growth and experience of that player.
-The decision on player placement is made by the coaching staff and technical leadership with several factors in mind - player skill level, soccer maturity, current development level, anticipated future development level, player commitment, and our past experience with many other players who were in similar situations.
-A player who is selected to play up for one season may continue to play up during additional seasons or be placed back with their appropriate peer group at some point at the discretion of the club and based on the needs of the player at that particular time.
+The decision on player placement is made by the coaching staff and must be approved by the club's Technical Director or technical leadership with several factors in mind - player skill level, soccer maturity, current development level, anticipated future development level, player commitment, and our past experience with many other players who were in similar situations in prior years.
+We have the benefit of some data that has helped form current policies and procedures.

 Can my child play in a younger age group?